openmrs/openmrs-plir-dockerized-setup/README.md

 ### Configuration

 Update the Configuration in the config.json file located under the `features/config` folder .
-ONly OpenMRS , OpenHIM and HapiFHIR are required
+Only OpenMRS , OpenHIM and HapiFHIR are required

 NOTE :The deafult  configuration are mapped to the default configuration in the [dockerized PLIR setup](https://github.com/openmrs/openmrs-plir-dockerized-setup)

-See sample observation data Posted to OpenMRS under features/data ie `obs1.json ,obs2.json ,obs3.json` .In case any values are adjusted in the above sample data, adjust the expected TX_PVLS score (rounded off to two decimal places) ie TX_PVLS-SCORE in the config file
+See sample observation data Posted to OpenMRS under `features/data` ie `obs1.json ,obs2.json ,obs3.json` .In case any values are adjusted in the above sample data, adjust the expected TX_PVLS score (rounded off to two decimal places) ie TX_PVLS-SCORE in the config file

 * The Test will work best before you add any data to OpenMRS